dart-lang/site-www/src/get-dart.md

 Dart command-line, server, and non-Flutter web apps.
 For details, see the [Dart SDK overview](/tools/sdk).

-You might not need to explicitly download the Dart SDK:
+**As of Flutter 1.20, the [Flutter SDK][flutter] includes the Dart SDK.**
-**as of Flutter 1.20, the [Flutter SDK][flutter] includes the Dart SDK.**
+So if you have Flutter installed, you might not need to explicitly download the Dart SDK.
-You might want to explicitly download the Dart SDK if any of the following are true:
+Consider downloading the Dart SDK if any of the following are true:

 * You don't use Flutter.